 "We must go at once!" said Dobby as he moved towards her.

 "Wait, Dobby!
 Take Mr Ollivander, Luna, Dean and Griphook first, okay?
 Then come straight back for me," Hermione said, pointing to the other prisoners.
-Dobby obeyed instantly, and he quickly held Griphook's and Dean's hands - a moment later, all three of them vanished on the spot.
-Mr Ollivander stood up weakly as his eyes began to water with tears of happiness.
+Dobby obeyed instantly and he quickly held Griphook's and Dean's hands.
+All three of them vanished on the spot.
+Ollivander stood up weakly as his eyes began to water with tears of happiness.

 "I can't believe it, two years I've been here!" said the old man, overjoyed.

 "Goodbye Luna, goodbye Mr Ollivander!
 I'll be right after you," Hermione said happily, hugging them both warmly.
 Dobby returned and swiftly left again with a crack, this time vanishing with Luna and Ollivander.
-It all happened so fast, and all that remained was Hermione and Draco, staring at each other in silence.
-Draco didn't know what to say - he knew Hermione was going to leave without him.
-She was part of the Order, and he was part of ... nothing.
+It all happened so fast and all that remained was Hermione and Draco, staring at each other in silence.
+Draco didn't know what to say, he knew Hermione was going to leave without him.
+She was part of the Order and he was part of... well, nothing now.
 They barely knew each other, they still hated each other, so it wasn't like he could say goodbye.
 There was an air of awkwardness, as neither of them knew what to say.

 "What are you going to do?"
 Hermione asked, breaking the silence.

 "I don't know.
 Die here, I suppose," Draco answered, moving into a sitting position against the wall.
 He looked miserable, and almost embarrassed.
-Hermione couldn't blame him, he was a prisoner in his own house, and she was going to leave him there to die.
-She imagined what it would be like if she was left in the cellar alone, and knew that it was a horrible thing to imagine.
-The act of leaving someone else was even worse.
+Hermione couldn't blame him, he was a prisoner in his own house and she was going to leave him there to die.
+She imagined what it would be like to be left in the cellar alone, destined to die.
+It was a fate she wouldn't wish upon her worst enemy...

 "Come with me, Malfoy," said Hermione firmly.
 He looked up at her in surprise.